starostka/02476-mlops/reports/README.md

 >
 > Answer:

 The debugging method depended on the group member and the type of bug.
 Most of the time, reading the traceback was enough for one of us to identify the source of the bug and fix it.
 For more difficult bugs, the usual method consisted in placing a breakpoint before the error and investigating variables to identify the source of the bug.
 Profiling was done at the start of the project using the `cProfile` module, e.g. by running the command `python -m cProfile -s time src/models/train.py`.
+Then using the package snakeviz and the command `snakeviz output.prof` we were able to vizualize our report.
 We didn't actively profile the code using other tools such as the `torch.profiler` module since the training time was already short.
+The function that took the most tottime was the torch backward function, while the one that took the most cimtime was as expected the train.py and the main function inside.
+In code profiling, "tottime" refers to the total time spent in a specific function or method, while "cumtime" refers to the cumulative time spent in that function or method, including any time spent in any sub-functions that it calls.

 ## Working in the cloud